Local stock market slips further by 2.26% as ASI settles below 50,000bps

 Japaul Gold dominated the volume charts as the top traded stock by volume for the trading session.
 This is followed by AIICO Insurance, Sterling Bank, Sovereign Insurance and Guaranty Trust Holding Company (GTCO), to complete the list of the five most traded stocks by volume.

-With regards to the value of traded stocks, Seplat Energies took the lead among the top five performers.
-It is flanked by MTN Nigeria, GTCO, Zenith Bank and Dangote Cement.
+With regard to the value of traded stocks, Seplat Energies took the lead among the top five performers.
+It was flanked by MTN Nigeria, GTCO, Zenith Bank and Dangote Cement.

 ALSO READ FROM NIGERIAN TRIBUNE